-Woodend home is situated in a beautiful rural location, ideally placed to care for young people aged 12 to 18 who require a high level of emotional and behavioural support.
-The home for 4 to 5 enables young people who have difficulty regulating their emotions and resulting behaviours to express, explore and develop.
+Woodend home is situated in a beautiful rural location, ideally placed to care for young people aged 9+ who require a high level of emotional support.
+The home for 4, enables young people who have difficulty regulating their emotions to express, explore and develop.

 Transition work supports young people to learn the skills needed to cope with independent living: practically and emotionally.
 Learning how to stay safe and understand personal responsibility are core elements underpinning the emotional transition of leaving care and living more independently.